SoftwareHeritage/swhapguide/SWHAP@Paris.md

 #### What entities should be involved?

-- A physical archive: a physical location where physical raw materials are safely archived and stored.
+- *A physical archive*: a physical location where physical raw materials are safely archived and stored.
 Maintaining the physical archive is the responsibility of the owner of the physical products or any third party untrusted by the owner, like a physical archive or a museum.
-- Digital archives: in the SWHAP process various types of digital archives are used for different types or artefacts.
+- *Digital archives*: in the SWHAP process various types of digital archives are used for different types or artefacts.
 The proposed process relies on open source solutions even though you may be free to chose alternative options.
 The responsibility of maintaining these open-source digital archives lies in the different entities or consortia implementing them.
 The use of open source solutions ensure the best perenity of the archiving over time.
-- Online presentation plateform: although you are free to recreate your own website to present your software collection, we offer in this guide to leverage an open-source solution called "Science stories".
+- *Online presentation plateform*: although you are free to recreate your own website to present your software collection, we offer in this guide to leverage an open-source solution called "Science stories".
 In this guide we will show you how to contribute to the [Software Heritage implementation](https://stories.softwareheritage.org/), eventhough you may decide to create your own dedicated instance.
-- Working depositories: between the collection of physical or digital artefacts and the final archiving and presentation of the software a series of operations will have to be performed in a digital environment, which we will refer to as working depositories.
+- *Digital working environment*: between the collection of physical or digital artefacts and the final archiving and presentation of the software a series of operations will have to be performed in a digital environment, which we will refer to as working depositories.
 If your are implementing the SWHAP process you will be responsible for implementing and managing these depositories, and to transfer part of its content to the digital archives and to the presentation plateform of your choice.
 We will further elaborate about that later in this document.

 TO DO : ajouter shéma